tachyon-ops/csts/README.md

-# csts
+# CSharpTypeScript

 Typescript runtime in C# (WIP and PoC trial)
 Note that this is a Proof Of Concept!
-By all means this is not to be used for production, and is intended as a SandBox and test ground.
+By all means this is NOT to be used for production, and is intended as a SandBox and test ground.

+This is the attempt to prove that we use too much processing power because we are lazy: we build with simple tools and languages - no harm there, and we should all aim to do that - but we care not to improve the foundations of our technology stack.
+Today, we surely burn through energy and batteries with our CPUs at a rate that could be improved, if only we had less browser driven development even more so for native applications.

 It is intended to defy the very assumptions most people hold when they think 'javascript' or 'typescript' need to be executed in a browser.
 No, that is not a necessity and one could even implement assembly code from either to compile to native architectures.
-Be aware that you are entering an opinionated real, for which barriers need to be taken down.
-The first barrier is always our dearest: what we assume we know - and usually it is our biggest fault and impediment to progress.
-It is a collective fault of mankind, as without it I am sure we wouldn't be in such an ecologic hassle, having move past our problems.
+Be aware that you are entering an opinionated realm, for which barriers need to be taken down.
+The first barrier is always our dearest: what we assume we know - which is usually our biggest fault and impediment to progress.

-This is the attempt to prove that we use too much processing power because we are lazy: we build with simple tools and languages - no harm there, and we should all aim to do that - but we care not to improve the foundations of our technology stack.
-Today, we surely burn through energy and batteries with our CPUs at a rate that could be improved, if only we had less browser driven development even for native applications.

-If we as developers do that, shouldn't we also aim to clean up and build a more pristine foundation?
+If we as developers aim at elegant and simple code, shouldn't we also aim to clean up and build a more pristine foundation?
 I believe we should.
 If you believe so as well, reach out and try your best.
 You might learn a lot with that mindset.

 ## Why?

 The simplicity of TS is a great asset and if one could have it as a scripting language as [lua](https://www.lua.org/home.html) or [AngelScript](https://www.angelcode.com/angelscript/), we could gain enourmous power.
 Obviously, if one can runtime a subset of TS, we might as well compile it :)
 And... why not?

 ## How to publish?

 ### Mac OS